lostatc/swtchr/README.md

 # swtchr

-A Gnome-style window switcher for the [Sway](https://swaywm.org/) window manager.
+A pretty Gnome-style window switcher for the [Sway](https://swaywm.org/) window manager.

 ## Building from source